vkotek/pyp-w2-gw-linked-list/README.md

 "[2, 4, 6, 8, 10]"
 ```

 There's a last, but not less important requirement.
-Two `LinkedList` contained the same elements in the same order must be considered as equal:
+Two `LinkedList`s containing the same elements in the same order must be considered equal:

 ```python
 >>> LinkedList([2, 4, 6, 8]) == LinkedList([2, 4, 6, 8])